A lack of zinc can lead to DNA breaks and zinc can repair DNA. These are the findings of a recent study from January 5, 2015.

 DNA is vital for cell function.
 When DNA breaks occur such as in zinc deficiency, cell function suffers.
 If this condition persists and does not get repaired, it undermines longevity.

-Maya L. Joray and colleagues from the University of Colorado Health Sciences Center investigated 40 Ethiopian women who were believed to be zinc deficient because of decreased meat intake and a diet that contained high phytates associated with a reduction in zinc absorption.
+Maya L. Joray and colleagues from the University of Colorado Health Sciences Center investigated 40 Ethiopian women.
+They assumed that they were zinc deficient because of decreased meat intake and a diet that contained high phytates associated with a reduction in zinc absorption.
 Phytates are present in whole-grain breads, cereals, legumes, and other foods.
 They bind zinc and inhibit its absorption.

 The authors concluded that the comet assay to measure DNA strand breaks was a sensitive test to measure the response to zinc supplementation and was more sensitive than measuring zinc serum levels, which often showed no appreciable changes when the comet DNA test did.

-Zinc deficiency is thought to be one factor that contributes to the development of cancer, particularly in the elderly.
+Scientists think that zinc deficiency is at least one factor that contributes to the development of cancer, particularly in the elderly.
 Zinc is known to stimulate the immune system and to help reducing DNA breaks of cells.
 All of this counters the development of cancer.

-A simple lab test can establish whether zinc levels are normal or below normal, in which case zinc supplementation would be useful.
+A simple lab test can establish whether zinc levels are normal or below normal.
+This established whether zinc supplementation would be helpful.
 Dr. Hoffer has also shown that inclusion of zinc as a co-factor in supplementation had significant advantages over regular cancer treatments in end stage cancer patients.